omniaintranet/OmniaDocsG2/using-newsletters/newsletter-implementation/index.rst

 .. image:: newsletter-editor-send.png

 When all is done, the editor then publishes to send the newsletter.
-If needed, the newsletter can be saved as a draft, as all other pages, and sent later.
+If needed, the newsletter can be saved as a draft, as all other pages, and be sent later.
 If scheduled publishing is set up, it can be used for newsletters as well.

 You can find more information about publishing a page here: :doc:`Publish page changes </pages/publish-page-changes/index>`